Queen Jeonghyeon

-Queen Jeonghyeon (30 July 1462 – 29 September 1530), of the Papyeong Yun clan, was a posthumous name bestowed to the wife and third queen consort of Yi Hyeol, King Seongjong and the mother of Yi Yeok, King Jungjong.
-She was queen consort of Joseon from 1479 until her husband's death in 1495, after she was then honoured as Queen Dowager Jasun during the reigns of her adoptive son, King Yeonsan from 1495 to 1506, and her son, King Jungjong from 1506 to 1530.
+Queen Jeonghyeon (30 July 1462 – 23 September 1530), of the Papyeong Yun clan, personal name Yun Chang-nyeon, was the third wife of King Seongjong, the ninth monarch of Joseon, and the mother of King Jungjong.
+She was queen of Joseon from 1480 until her husband's death in 1495.
+She was then styled as Queen Dowager Jasun during the reign of her adoptive son, the tyrannical Yeonsangun, and that of her son, King Jungjong.
+Originally a royal consort, she came to wield considerable influence in politics and the continued rise of her natal family laid the groundwork for the Fourth Literati Purge.